 Ida Goldstein, a widow with three sons, loved Liquid Gold and used it for decades.
 In 1951, she bought the treasured formula for her sons as a small business opportunity.
 The family began batching and bottling Liquid Gold in the family garage.
 Oldest son Jerome (Jerry) Goldstein took the helm and began selling Liquid Gold across the United States, often from the back of his car.

 By 1978, Jerry had successfully made Scott’s Liquid Gold a household name and a multimillion-dollar company with national product distribution.
-Jerry’s son, Mark Goldstein, graduated from the School of Management at Syracuse University in 1978 with a BS degree in finance.
-After graduation, Mark began working at Scott’s Liquid Gold as an accountant.
-He would go on to hold leadership positions in sales, marketing and advertising.
-In 1990, Mark was named President and CEO of the company, positions he still holds today.
+Jerry’s son, Mark Goldstein, began working at Scott’s Liquid Gold in 1978 and held leadership positions until 2021.

 In 1992, Scott’s Liquid Gold entered the personal care category with newly named subsidiary Neoteric Cosmetics and a line of anti-aging skin care products called Alpha Hydrox.
 Featuring Glycolic AHAs and with an arsenal of active ingredients, Alpha Hydrox became Alpha Skin Care in 2016, and continues to be the go-to skin care brand for millions of women.